 On the other hand, these characters need to be treated carefully.
 Since the Hero Protagonist is the central character, the issues common in The Hero

 become very noticeable very quickly.
 Since it's inevitable that the character will win

 , a lot of the drama in the story is removed.
 Good writing will therefore focus on how

 .
-Several works avoid the problem altogether by averting the Hero Protagonist
+Several works avoid the problem altogether by averting the Hero Protagonist, making The Protagonist

 less heroic and therefore more interesting, as well as shunting off The Hero